farahats9/sqlalchemy-celery-beat/README.md

 ![sqlite](screenshot/sqlite.png)

 When you want to update scheduler, you can update the data in `schedule.db`.
-But `celery_sqlalchemy_scheduler` don't update the scheduler immediately.
+But `sqlalchemy_celery_beat` don't update the scheduler immediately.
 Then you shoule be change the first column's `last_update` field in the `celery_periodic_task_changed` to now datetime.
 Finally the celery beat will update scheduler at next wake-up time.

 ### Database Configuration